Bartlesville Radio » News » Thousands Stand with Tulsa Police, Honor Sgt. Johnson

 Sgt.
 Johnson's final action was giving selflessly.
 Chief Franklin said Sgt.
 Johnson's family allowed him to do one last great thing for humanity as if he hadn't already done enough.
 He said action is defined as a fact or a process of doing something, typically to achieve.
 That noun is key to everything.

 You can study, you can imagine, you can rehearse, you can plan, but if there is no action, it is pointless.
 Chief Franklin said the men and women of law enforcement are the action to every piece of legislative paperwork that is passed.
 He said it is just like the words of the Declaration of Independence having no meaning until a courier delivered that message and the Colonists armed themselves.
-So it is with every law that is written in the books
+So it is with every law that is written in the books.

 If a nation had no army, where would it be?
 Likewise, if a city had no enforcers of the law, where would it be?
 How many jobs in America require one to swear their life away?